GloRilla

 Gloria Hallelujah Woods (born July 28, 1999), known professionally as GloRilla, is an American rapper from Memphis, Tennessee.
 She first became known for her 2022 single "F.N.F.
 (Let's Go)" (with Hitkidd), which peaked within the top 50 of the Billboard Hot 100 and was nominated for Best Rap Performance at the 65th Annual Grammy Awards.
 Its success led her to sign with fellow Memphis rapper Yo Gotti's record label, Collective Music Group, in July of that year.

 Her follow-up single, "Tomorrow", spawned a remixed sequel (with Cardi B) that became her first top-ten hit on the Billboard Hot 100 and received double platinum certification by the Recording Industry Association of America (RIAA).
 Both songs, along with the gold-certified single "Blessed", preceded the release of her debut extended play (EP), Anyways, Life's Great in November, which entered the Billboard 200 at number 11.
 She won Best New Hip-Hop Artist at the 2022 BET Hip Hop Awards, and won in a similar category at the 2023 iHeartRadio Music Awards.

 Her 2024 singles, "Yeah Glo!" and "Wanna Be" (with Megan Thee Stallion), both peaked within the top 40 of the Billboard Hot 100 and preceded her debut commercial mixtape, Ehhthang Ehhthang (2024), which peaked at number 18 on the Billboard 200.
 Her third top 40-single of that year, "TGIF", preceded her debut studio album Glorious (2024), which peaked at number five.

 Early life

-Woods was born on July 28, 1999, in Memphis, Tennessee.
+Woods was born in Memphis, Tennessee.
 She was homeschooled until fifth grade, and later attended Melrose High School.
 She started rapping when she was 16.

 Growing up, she was a part of her church's choir; as a result, Woods initially wanted to be a singer, but after losing her voice, she decided to switch to rap.
 She is the eighth out of 10 children.
-Woods and Cardi B are cousins.
-Additionally, Woods has stated she is also related to Lil Uzi Vert.
+Woods has stated she is cousins with Cardi B and Lil Uzi Vert.